 - 3 tablespoons sugar

 - 2 tablespoons Amaretto, optional

-- Combine strawberries, sugar and Amaretto.
-Layer in large glass trifle pedestal bowl, starting with strawberries, then a layer of cake, followed by a layer of the cheesecake filling.
+- Combine strawberries, sugar, and Amaretto.
+Layer in a large glass trifle pedestal bowl, starting with half the strawberries, then a layer of cake, followed by a layer of the cheesecake filling.
 Repeat, ending with the filling.

 - Cover with plastic wrap and chill well before serving.

 Amount Per Serving: Calories: 244Total Fat: 16gSaturated Fat: 9gTrans Fat: 0gUnsaturated Fat: 5gCholesterol: 48mgSodium: 99mgCarbohydrates: 23gFiber: 1gSugar: 20gProtein: 3g